ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 export PATH="${PATH}:${HOME}/bin"
 ```

-### Grant ADC access to Terraform and Enable OS Login
+### Grant ADC access to Terraform

 Generate cloud credentials associated with your Google Cloud account and grant
-Terraform access to the Aplication Default Credential (ADC).
+Terraform access to the Application Default Credential (ADC).

 !!! note
     If you are using the [Cloud Shell][12] you can skip this step.